-The most famous of the roses is the pink-red Damascus rose.
-This rose is legendary for the exquisite aroma of its oil.
-In Bulgaria’s Valley of Roses, this rose and the white rose are cultivated side by side, as their companionship strengthens each others resistance to harsh weather and disease.
+The most famous of the roses is the pink-red Damascus rose, legendary for the exquisite aroma of its oil.
+In Bulgaria’s Valley of Roses, this rose and the white rose are cultivated side by side, as their companionship strengthens each other's resistance to harsh weather and disease.

 It would be appropriate to mention a few statistics about rose oil as we savor its aroma.
 It requires 1,400,000 handpicked blossoms to produce a liter of oil.
 A single ounce of the oil contains the essence of 40,000 blossoms, and sixty-seven blossoms give only one drop.
 If we remember these numbers as we inhale the precious perfume, we will naturally feel a sense of gratitude toward all those who have labored hard to bring us such a treasure.

 There is an analogy between this labor and the symbolic meanings of rose in spiritual traditions.
 Rose oil is a gift of healing and joy from the flowers, but this essence does not come easily.
 Likewise, roses symbolize the open heart filled with love and sattvic consciousness, which, like a gradual alchemical distillation process, must be cultivated with yogic diligence, sincerity, and mindfulness.

 Roses are also a paradoxical symbol for the apparent duality of worldly and spiritual realms: they represent the essence of purity, innocence, and sattvic qualities, yet their oil is also one of the most famous ingredients in alluring and sensual perfumes.
 Like the symbolism of lotuses, which are said to open their radiant petals above the mud of worldly concerns, roses offer their enticing beauty, but warn us of the dangers of samsara with their thorns.